Megan Davis: Career

 Davis was on the Australian Government's Expert Panel on the Recognition of Aboriginal and Torres Strait Islander Peoples in the Constitution in 2011, and was a member of the Prime Minister's Referendum Council from 2015 to 2017.

-As a member of the Referendum Council, Davis was instrumental in assisting the development of the Uluru Statement From the Heart, designing the deliberative dialogues and chairing the Council's sub-committee for the First Nations regional Dialogues and the First Nations Constitutional Convention in 2017.
+As a member of the Referendum Council, Davis was instrumental in assisting the development of the Uluru Statement from the Heart, designing the deliberative dialogues and chairing the council's sub-committee for the First Nations regional Dialogues and the First Nations Constitutional Convention in 2017.

-She served on the Referendum Working Group, Referendum Engagement Group, and the Attorney General’s Constitutional Expert Group from 2022–2023 that advised on the Voice to Parliament referendum in 2023.
-She is Co-Chair of the Uluru Dialogue – the group of First Nations leaders who lead the Uluru Statement from the Heart work.
+Davis served on the Referendum Working Group, Referendum Engagement Group, and the Attorney General's Constitutional Expert Group from 2022 to 2023 that advised on the Voice to Parliament referendum in 2023.
+She is co-chair of the Uluru Dialogue – the group of First Nations leaders who lead the Uluru Statement from the Heart work.

 Davis has been the Director of the Indigenous Law Centre (part of the UNSW law faculty) since 2006.
-She was appointed UNSW Pro Vice-Chancellor Indigenous in 2017and Balnaves Chair in Constitutional Law in 2020.
+She was appointed UNSW Pro Vice-Chancellor Indigenous in 2017 and Balnaves Chair in Constitutional Law in 2020.
 She is currently the Pro Vice-Chancellor, Society at UNSW.

-Davis has extensive experience on Indigenous peoples and reform of regulatory systems including as a Commissioner on the QLD Commission of Inquiry into Youth Detention Centres in 2016 alongside co-Commissioner Kathryn McMillan KC.
-She was also the Chair and author of ‘Family is Culture’, an inquiry into NSW Aboriginal Children in Out of Home care (2017–2019).

-In 2023 she wrote "Voice of Reason: On Recognition and Renewal" which was published by Quarterly Essay.
+Davis was a Commissioner on the QLD Commission of Inquiry into Youth Detention Centres in 2016 alongside co-Commissioner Kathryn McMillan KC.
+She was also the chair and author of 'Family is Culture', an inquiry into NSW Aboriginal Children in Out of Home care (2017–2019).
+In 2023, she wrote "Voice of Reason: On Recognition and Renewal" which was published by Quarterly Essay.

 Other roles

 In 2017, Davis was appointed a Commissioner on the Australian Rugby League Commission.
-In 2020 she was reappointed for another term.
+In 2020, she was reappointed for another term.
 Davis has described growing up in a "crazy rugby league family", and wanting to "give back to a game that gave so much to me and my family".
-Davis is also a director on the North Queensland Cowboys Community Foundation Board, a Commissioner for South Australian Rugby League, and formerly a director on the Western Australia Rugby League Commission.
+Davis is also a Director on the North Queensland Cowboys Community Foundation Board, a Commissioner for the South Australian Rugby League Commission, and formerly a director on the Western Australia Rugby League Commission.